marklogic/flux/docs/import/import-files/selecting-files.md

 ## Specifying paths

 The `--path` option controls where files are read from.
-You can specify multiple occurrences of `--path`, each with a different value, to import files from many sources.
+You can specify multiple occurrences of `--path`, each with a different value, to import files from many sources in a single command invocation.

 The value of the `--path` option can be any directory or file path.
 You can use wildcards in any part of the path.
 For example, the following, would select every file starting with `example` in any child directory of the root `/data`